SeppeStaelens/White_Dwarf_AGWB/README.md

 This folder contains subfolders relating to different BWD populations, as produced by the [SeBa](https://github.com/amusecode/SeBa) code.
 Data is structured along the different models as described in [2407.10642](https://arxiv.org/abs/2407.10642).
 The population used in [Staelens, Nelemans 2024](https://www.aanda.org/articles/aa/full_html/2024/03/aa48429-23/aa48429-23.html) is stored in `AlphaAlpha/Alpha4/z02`, alongside a similar population used in the other article.

+The folder also contains the different star formation rate histories (in SFRD) used in [2407.10642](https://arxiv.org/abs/2407.10642).

 Finally, this folder also contains a file `z_at_age.txt`, which is just a data file relating the age of the Universe to the redshift in a Planck 18 cosmology.
 It is used in the `RedshiftInterpolator` class to quickly determine $z$ at a given age of the Universe.
 This is in order to circumvent calling the `astropy.cosmology.z_at_value` function too often, as it is computationally very expensive.

 ### output

-`GWBs` contains 2 examples, both with SFH 1 - 50 frequency bins - 20 integration bins, but integrated over redshift and cosmic time respectively.
+`GWBs/SN24` contains 2 examples, both with SFH 1 - 50 frequency bins - 20 integration bins, but integrated over redshift and cosmic time respectively.
 Some figures based on post-processing this data is stored in `Figures` as an example.
+This is the GWB as presented in [Staelens, Nelemans 2024](https://www.aanda.org/articles/aa/full_html/2024/03/aa48429-23/aa48429-23.html).
+`GWBs/HN24` contains the main GWB as presented in Figure 8 of [2407.10642](https://arxiv.org/abs/2407.10642).

 ### src